KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 Again using parent lex encodings to identify the right rows to extract more easily and cyclicng through is easier have to upd entries and breaks at the end

+Mention WHY we have to normalise and get rid of 1 value variables